changyuhsin1999/Recommender_RL/README.md

 Pick out the top 500 most mentioned properties

-One-hot encode these item features into the size of (70852,500)
+One-hot encode these item features into the size (70852,500) of 1 and 0

 Modified the logits of SNQN.py